 - 1. Recap with students the stages of the life cycle for a flowering plant they covered in the first activity.
-You may like to do this by looking at the Life Cycle Poster (available in the Resources section at the end of this document). - 2.
-Explain to students that they will be creating visual representations of plant life cycles through collages.
+You may like to do this by looking at the Life Cycle Poster (available in the Resources section at the end of this document). - Explain to students that the class will be creating visual representations of plant life cycles through collages.
 These artworks will be accompanied by an explanation of what is happening to the plant at that particular stage of its life cycle.
 Display example works for students to use as inspiration. - 3.
 Provide students with recommendations for plants to focus on.
-Use the Native Plant Life Cycles Worksheet (available in the Resources section of this document) Some examples include banksia, bottle brush (Callistemon species), paper daisy (species from the family Asteraceae), eucalypt or similar.
+Use the Native Plant Life Cycles Worksheet (available in the Resources section of this document) or Teacher Support PowerPoint Presentation (available on the Plant Science Learning Hub) for inspiration.
+Some examples include banksia, bottle brush (Callistemon species), paper daisy (species from the family Asteraceae), eucalypt or similar.
 Using a range of native plants to create these artworks will build a resource bank for the class to use.